-Create custom fields in Log Analytics
+Create custom fields in a Log Analytics workspace in Azure Monitor (Preview)

 In the Preview, you are limited to 100 custom fields in your workspace.
 This limit will be expanded when this feature reaches general availability.